Natasya-Mathein/PyBer_Analysis/README.md

 #### Overview

-Omar and I were tasked to present summary data of the ride-share company CEO V Isualiaze and give business recommendations based on the data we've collected so help the senior level management making business decision.
+Omar and I were tasked to present summary data of the ride-share company CEO V Isualiaze and give business recommendations based on the data we've collected so help the senior level management making business decisions.

-Here is some of the tasks:
+For each city type, we calculated:
-* Total number of rides for each city type
+* Total number of rides
-* Total number of drivers for each city type
+* Total number of drivers
-* The sum of the fares for each city type
+* The sum of the fares
-* The average fare per ride for each city type
+* The average fare per ride
-* The average fare per driver for each city type
+* The average fare per driver

 #### Results